Markestic

 5. Remuneration

 5.2.
-The fee indicated in the Individual Orders is the net price, which may be increased only by the value of the VAT in force at the time.
+The agency fee indicated in the Individual Orders is the net price, which may be increased only by the value of the VAT in force at the time.

-5.4.In the event of an increase in costs (fees) during the performance of the Individual Assignment compared to the fee originally agreed by the Parties for reasons not reasonably foreseeable at the time of acceptance of the Individual Assignment, the Agency shall immediately notify the Client in writing.
+5.4.
+In the event of an increase in costs (fees) during the performance of the Individual Order compared to the fee originally agreed by the Parties for reasons not reasonably foreseeable at the time of acceptance of the Individual Order, the Agency shall immediately notify the Client in writing.
 After consultation with the Client and after approval by the Client, the Agency is entitled to itemise these other costs.

 6. Payment terms and late payment